zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver12.md

 	1. The SOA is obtained as response in the ANSWER section.
 	2. If the DNS response has the RCODE "NOERROR".
 	3. If the pseudo-section response has an OPT record with version set to 0.
-	4. There is no "OPTION-CODE" present in the response.
+	4. The "Z" bits are clear in the response

 5. Else output *[NS_ERROR]*.